rachelleflores-portfolio/smallable_recommender/README.md

 Final Project for the Ironhack Data Analytics Bootcamp

 ## OBJECTIVE:
-This project aims to create a product recommender using image similarities.
+This project aims to create a product recommender using image embeddings and similarities.

 ## PROCESS:
 To do so, here are the steps taken: